realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - These were popularized by web frameworks such as Java's

     - ### Inheritance
-      - Inheritance is the idea that a new "class" can inherit from another "class" all of it's methods and variables, and then add new methods and variables to the new "class" that will modify the behavior of the original "class"
+      - Inheritance is the idea that a new `class` can inherit from another `class` all of it's methods and variables, and then add new methods and variables to the new "class" that will modify the behavior of the original "class"
       - Classes can inherit from other classes to reuse code and "state", and to create "subtypes/subclasses"
       - The class that is inherited from is called the "superclass" and the class that inherits is called the "subclass"
       - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class"

     - ### Interfaces
-      - An "interface" is a "contract" that a class can "implement" to define the "methods" that the class will have
+      - An `interface` is an agreement or "contract" that the class will have certain defined methods & variables in the class.
-      - It's a way to tell the compiler and the programmer that the class must have certain "methods" and "variables" in it
+      - It's a way to tell the compiler AND the programmer that the class must have certain "methods" and "variables" in it to be considered a valid "subclass" of the interface
-      - The "interface" is usually "implemented" by the class, and then the "methods" and "variables" are "defined" by the class
+      - The `interface` is implemented by the `class`, where the methods and variables are defined by the "concrete implementing" `class`
-        - ie: `Interface Document` - expects `open()` method
-        - `Class PDF implements Document` - implements `open()` method, opens a "PDF Viewer"
-        - `Class Email implements Document` - implements `open()` method, opens an "Email Client"
+        - Example (in pseudo code):
+          ```
+          interface Document {
+            expects method open()  // this interface expects a method called "open"
+          }

+          class PDF implements Document {
+              implements method open(): {
+                 launch "PDF Viewer" // <-- the "implementation" of the "interface"
+              }
+          }

+          class Email implements Document {
+              implements method open(): {
+                 launch "Email App" // <-- the "implementation" of the "interface"
+              }
+          }

+          class Song implements Document {
+              implements method open(): {
+                   launch "Music Player" // <-- the "implementation" of the "interface"
+              }
+          }

+          // Start of program
+          main() {
+              Document doc = new PDF();
+              doc.open();                // <-- will launch "PDF Viewer"
+              doc2 = new Email();
+              doc2.open();               // <-- will launch "Email App"
+              doc3 = new Song();
+              doc3.open();               // <-- will launch "Music Player"
+          }
+          ```
       - Allows a developer to add multiple implementations of the same method by defining a new `class` that `implement`s the interface by defining the code for the methods from the `interface`
         - This makes it easier to add new subclasses of the `interface` to the program without changing any existing code
         - This also make it easier to write "testing" code that can be used to automatically verify the correctness of the methods of the `class` by using "testing" implementations of the `interface`
-      - The `interface` is `implemented` by a `class` and then the methods are defined by the `class`
+      - The `interface` is `implement`ed by a `class` and then the methods are defined by the `class`

     - ### Abstract Classes
-      - Very similar to "interfaces" but can have "methods" with "default" implementations of the "methods"
+      - Very similar to interfaces but can have methods with default implementations of the methods
       - The "abstract class" is usually "extended" by the "subclass" and then the "methods" are "overridden" by the "subclass"

     - ### Polymorphism
-      - Polymorphism is the idea that a "method" can be called on an "object" and the "method" will behave differently based on the "type" of the "object" that the "method" is called on
+      - Polymorphism is the idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on
         - Abstract Class Document - expects "open" method
         - Class PDF extends Document - implements "open" method, opens a "PDF Viewer"